ianwdunlop/scala-utils/README.md

 # Util

-Scala that could be useful for any project.
+Various bits of Scala that could be useful for any project.

 ## Concurrency
 LimitedExecution and implementations that can wrap functions that return futures and limit the number of